-Çeşme is rich in history and features several noteworthy mosques, churches, and other historical places of worship that reflect its multicultural past.
+Çeşme is rich in history and features several noteworthy mosques, churches, and other places of worship that reflect its multicultural past.

 Çeşme Mosques & Churches – Table of Contents